JayGC/jaygc.github.io/_pages/markdown.md

 ### Threshold-Based Optimal Arm Selection in Structured Bandit Problems
 B.Tech thesis project with [Prof. Prasanna Chaporkar](https://www.ee.iitb.ac.in/web/people/prasanna-chaporkar/)

 In communication systems, ensuring efficient resource allocation while maintaining performance is a critical challenge.
 The problem lies in determining the optimal amount of resources required to guarantee that the average loss remains below a specified threshold.
-Striking this balance is essential to optimize system performance without over-provisioning, which can lead to unnecessary costs and inefficiencies.
+Striking this balance is essential to optimize system performance without over-provisioning.

+To address the resource allocation challenge, we model the problem as a multi-armed bandit framework, where each CQI (Channel Quality Indicator) value (0-15) represents an arm.
+We designed an algorithm to identify the optimal arm—the one that achieves an average loss just below the specified threshold.
+Additionally, we are working on proving the optimality of the algorithm.

+### 3D Reconstruction of Oral Cavity from Intraoral Camera Images
+I am currently working with [Prof. Ganesh Ramakrishnan](https://www.cse.iitb.ac.in/~ganesh/) on developing a system for 3D reconstruction of intraoral videos for medical applications.
+The project aims to create detailed 3D models of the oral cavity from video data captured during examinations.
+By addressing challenges such as motion artifacts and lighting variations, we strive to enable accurate reconstructions that can enhance diagnostics and treatment planning in dentistry and oral healthcare.

+## Internships